Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 A waveform is nothing but a list of these floating point samples.
 Most waveforms produced by synthesizers are periodic, meaning that the same pattern of samples repeats infinitely over and over to produce a constant sound.
 In the case of this wavetable synth, we will loop back to the beginning of the waveform once we reach the end.
 This means that we have to have at minimum one period of the wave stored in the table, otherwise we won't have enough information to fully re-construct the sound.

 Anyway, a wavetable just consists of a 2D array of samples.
-As we move through the table, we interpolate between the different waveforms within it, meaning just that we mix their samples together - take a (weighted) average the two floating point numbers.
+As we move through the table, we interpolate between the different waveforms within it, meaning just that we mix their samples together - take a (weighted) average of the two floating point numbers.
 Take for example the simplest case: a table with just two waveforms.
 Let's assume that the "range" of this wavetable goes from 0 to 1; any value within this range can be selected to sample the wavetable in a slightly different way.

 If waveform A is at the beginning of the wavetable at position 0 and waveform B is at the end of the wavetable at position 1, then we would sample both waveforms at the same sample index and then mix those two samples together according to the position that we're at in the table.
 In this way, we can sample the table using a 2D coordinate of `(sample index, mix factor)`.
 In the visualization below, the red line represents the sample index, and the blue log represents the mix factor.

 ![A diagram showing how samples are read out of a wavetable by interpolating between two different waveforms](./images/wavetable/wavetable_1.svg)

-Each time we take a sample, we increase our sample index by some amount in order to move through the wave.
+Each time we take a sample, we increase our sample index by some amount in order to move through the waveform.
 The amount that we move is equal to the ratio between the frequency of the waveforms in the wavetable and the desired output frequency of the wavetable.
 By increasing the number of samples that we advanced through the wavetable for each sample output, the pitch of the output is increased.
 The same goes in reverse.
 In order to support non-integer ratios, we interpolate between the samples along the x axis in the same way that we interpolate between waveforms on the y axis.

 ### Adding More Dimensions

-A 1D waveform (well, 2D if you count the waveforms themselves as having a dimension due to the fact that they're made up of many individual samples) is cool as it is - you can get a lot of neat effects out of just moving around between the different waveforms there.
+A 1D wavetable (well, 2D if you count the waveforms themselves as having a dimension due to the fact that they're made up of many individual samples) is cool as it is - you can get a lot of neat effects out of just moving around between the different waveforms there.
 That being said, what's stopping us from adding more layers of interoplation with _other_ wave tables, mixing the interpolated result of the first dimension with the output of the second?
-Nothing, of course; computers are really really good at indexing into arrays of memory and mixing together floating point numbers.
+Nothing, of course; computers are really really good at indexing into arrays of numbers in memory and mixing together floating point numbers.

 In order to do that, we'll need to add two additional variables for each dimension: one to control the mix factor of the second dimension, and one to control the mix between that dimension and the previous dimension.
 So the total set of all inputs that we have when sampling our n-dimensional wavetable now look something like this: